zer0cache/matic-docs/docs/edge/additional-features/blockscout.md

 :::warning
 `Erlang/OTP` must be version `24` and `Elixir` must be version `1.13.*`.
-If that is not the case, you will run into issues with compiling Blockscout and/or running it.
+If that is not the case, you will run into issues with compiling BlockScout and/or running it.
 :::
 :::info
-Check out the official ***[Blockscout requirements page](https://docs.blockscout.com/for-developers/information-and-settings/requirements)***
+Check out the official ***[BlockScout requirements page](https://docs.blockscout.com/for-developers/information-and-settings/requirements)***
 :::

 ### Install NodeJS